tarzanskills/hello-world/README.md

 # hello-world
 Hello, World

+## Step 1
 Follow the steps below to run your first Python 3 program.
   1. In a directory of your choice run the following command in the Terminal `git clone <repository-url>`.
-  2. Once the clone is complete, change current directory to the newly created directory using command `cd hello-world'
+  2. Once the clone is complete, change current directory to the newly created directory using command `cd hello-world`
+  3. Run the following command `python hello-world.py`

+## Step 2
+After the program has successfully run, try each of the following
+  1. Make your program print another line.
+  2. Make your program print only one of the lines.
+  3. Put a “#” (hash/pound) character at the beginning of a line.
+What did it do?
+Try to find out what this character does.
+  4. Try the following:
+    a.
+Make a repository in your own account of the name 'hello-world'
+    b.
+Add a new file hello-world.py
+    c.
+Add a few print statements to it and try to run the program.
+  5. Print the numbers from 1 to 10, each on a new line.